Regi (Pokémon): Appearances

 Pokémon Sword and Shield: The Crown Tundra introduced two new Regis: Regieleki and Regidrago.
 In the games' lore, Regieleki and Regidrago were created by Regigigas, but sealed away in the Crown Tundra by humans, with Regieleki being fitted with rings onto its body in order to better contain its power.
 The pair are obtainable after Regirock, Regice, and Registeel are captured, with the pair being contained in a temple known as the Split-Decision Ruins.
 The player can only capture one of their choice in a given playthrough of the game.
 Regigigas is obtainable once all five other Regis are obtained, being fightable in a special raid battle.
 Regirock, Regice, and Registeel later appear in the remakes of Diamond and Pearl, Pokémon Brilliant Diamond and Shining Pearl, where they are obtainable alongside other Legendary Pokémon.
 Once all three are obtained, they can be used to reawaken Regigigas like in the original games.
 Regigigas later appears by itself, still in Snowpoint Temple, in Pokémon Legends: Arceus, which is set in the distant past of Pokémon Diamond and Pearl.
 All six Regis can be obtained in Pokémon Scarlet and Violet, but only through transferring them into the games from past games in the series.

 All six Regis appear in the spin-off game Pokémon Go.
-In the Pokémon anime, all six Regis appear.
+A Regigigas appears as a boss at Hippowdon Temple in Pokémon Ranger: Shadows of Almia.
+To access the battle, the player needs to have completed the browser and caught Registeel, Regirock and Regice, who are required to unlock the area of the dungeon where Regigigas is located. the Pokémon anime, all six Regis appear.
 A powerful trainer named Brandon owns a Regirock, Regice, and Registeel, and has befriended Regigigas.
 Protagonist Ash Ketchum battled Brandon, though lost to him initially before defeating one of his Regis in a rematch.
 In Pokémon Journeys: The Series, major characters Gary Oak and Goh capture Regidrago and Regieleki respectively.
 Various members of the Regis appear in other spin-off elements, such as the Pokémon Trading Card Game, Pokémon Mystery Dungeon: Rescue Team DX, and Pokémon Masters EX.